 Simple English definitions for legal terms

-Read a random definition: income beneficiary
+Read a random definition: common of pasture

 A pattern jury charge is a set of instructions or guidelines that a judge gives to a jury about the law of the case.
 These instructions are also known as model jury instructions.
 They are usually approved by a state bar association or similar group and are considered authoritative by courts.